zhujiagang/DTPP/README.md

 >
 [[Arxiv Preprint](https://arxiv.org/abs/1711.04161)]

-Below is the guidance to reproduce the reported results and explore more.
+We follow the guidance provided by TSN to prepare the data.

 # Contents
 * [Usage Guide](#usage-guide)